Runtime Authorization Layer

 An MCP gateway, API proxy, or network security layer

-Neither has a concept of agent identity, behavioral baseline, per-agent RBAC, or a pre-execution policy engine that understands what a specific tool call means in the context of a specific agent's risk profile.
+Neither has a concept of agent identity, behavioral baseline, per-agent RBAC, or a pre-execution policy engine that understands what a specific tool call means.
 Allowing an agent to call filesystem/read is a routing decision.
-Allowing this agent, in this risk tier, to read this class of file, in this session, is a governance decision.
+Allowing this agent, in this risk tier, to read this class of file, in this session, is an authorization decision.

-Behavry works alongside your existing network and gateway stack — agents point at Behavry's proxy, which enforces policy and forwards through your existing infrastructure.
-Complementary layers, not competing ones.
+Behavry works alongside your existing network and gateway stack — agents point at Behavry's authorizer, which evaluates policy and forwards through your existing infrastructure.
+Complementary layers.

 Your network layer secures the connection.
-Behavry governs the action.
+Behavry authorizes the action.

 05